Time to read: 5 mins

 Homemade Pet Food

-As people move away from move away from conventional store-bought food there is a rise in a homemade option.
-If your pet is a fussy eater or they have an intolerance making their food could be a good option for you.
-Although, it might not be the best option for everyone as it is very time consuming and requires a lot of research to make sure your pet is staying healthy on their new diet.
+As people move away from conventional store-bought food, there is a rise in homemade options.
+If your pet is a fussy eater or they have an intolerance or allergy, making their food could be a good option for you.
+Although, it might not be the best option for everyone as it can be time consuming and requires a lot of research to make sure your pet is staying healthy on their new diet.

 Senior Pet Food